MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-part.md

 On the step, select the 3D model and then select the **Properties** tab.
 The following statistics appear:

-- **Parts**:
+- **Parts**: Number of nodes in a 3D model's scene hierarchy.
-- **Triangles**:
+- **Triangles**: Number of mesh triangles across all parts in a 3D model.
-- **Vertices**: A vertex is the smallest component of a polygon model.
-It's a point in a three-dimensional space.
-You can create a polygon by connecting multiple vertices with edges.
-These points can be manipulated to create the desired shape.
+- **Vertices**: Number of mesh vertices across all parts in a 3D model.
-- **Materials**:
+- **Textures**: Number of textures in a 3D model.
-- **Textures**: Textures are two-dimensional image files that are mapped onto the model's 3D surface.
-Textures can range in complexity from a simple, flat color texture to photorealistic surface detail.
+- **Texture size**: Number of pixels (in mega pixels) across all textures in a 3D model.

-- **Texture size**: Size is measured in megapixel (MP).
+These definitions apply to the use of 3D models within the PC app.

 If the 3D model exceeds the recommended limits for optimal performance on the HoloLens, a warning appears on the step.
 Make the necessary changes to the model.
 Learn more: [Optimize your 3D models](3d-content-guidelines/optimize-models).